fsulibpub/fsulibpub.github.io/about.md

 {% include mission.liquid %}

 FSU Libraries provide publishing services for journals, monographs, open educational resources, and digital scholarship projects.
 We consult on a variety of scholarly communication topics and digital publishing tools.
-We aim to provide open access publishing expertise, services, and platforms to enhance the scholarly output of FSU students, faculty, and staff.
+We provide open access publishing expertise, services, and platforms to enhance the scholarly output of FSU students, faculty, and staff.

 ## Services
 - Journal and monograph hosting